xmalinov/HTML5-project-template/README.md

 HTML5-project-template
 ======================

-The template for quick starting new HTML5 projects.
+The template for quick starting HTML5 projects.
-It was created as a compilated light-version of famous HTML5 boilerplates for using in small projects (like HTML5 banners, richmedia ads, mobile ads, etc).
+It was created as a light-version of famous HTML5 boilerplates for using in small projects (like HTML5 banners, richmedia ads, mobile ads, etc).

 Generally based on https://github.com/h5bp/html5-boilerplate and https://github.com/google/web-starter-kit

 ## How to use

-Just clone the git repo — `git clone https://github.com/xmalinov/HTML5-project-template.git`
+Just clone the git repo — `git clone https://github.com/xmalinov/HTML5-project-template`

 ## Features